matthewcheok/MCModalView/README.md

 ## License

-MCAlertView is under the MIT license.
+MCModalView is under the MIT license.